 Cost of Sperm Test

-At KL Fertility Centre, we have various sperm test promotions that you can take advantage of.
-Some of the promotions include the cost of a sperm test, advanced sperm assessment (Hyaluronan Binding Assay, HBA) and/or a consultation with the fertility specialist.
+At KL Fertility Centre, we have various sperm test that you can take advantage of.
+Some of the tests include the cost of a sperm test, advanced sperm assessment (Hyaluronan Binding Assay, HBA) and/or a consultation with the fertility specialist.